rerun/rerun/modules/stubbs/README.md

 See the "Testing" section below to learn about how to define tests for your module.

-## Command implementation
+## Command scripts

-Running `stubbs:add-command` as shown above will generate a stub default implementation for the new command: `$RERUN_MODULES/$MODULE/commands/$COMMAND/default.sh`:
+Running `stubbs:add-command` as shown above will generate a stub default script implementation for the new command:
+`$RERUN_MODULES/$MODULE/commands/$COMMAND/default.sh`:

-The dance command's `default.sh` stub is shown below.
+The "dance" command's `default.sh` script is shown below.

 File listing: `$RERUN_MODULES/freddy/commands/dance/default.sh`